Skip to Content

 Nuuksio National Park

-If you want to get into the outdoors in Finland, Nuuksio National park is the place to go.
+If you want to get into the outdoors in Finland, Nuuksio National Park is the place to go.
 There’s so much to do here, you won’t run out of things to do in a hurry!

 You can do everything from swimming in the lakes, hiking in the trails throughout the park, fishing, camping and skiing during the winter.